CottageLabs/dip-ui/README.md

 Returns name of package file on stdout.

+Error if DIP directory does not exist or is not recognisable as a DIP.

 ## Deposit DIP to designated repository

     dip deposit [--dip=<directory> | --package=<file>] <repository-uri>

 Returns URI of deposited package on stdout.

+Defaults to current DIP if neither `--dip` or `--package` are specified.

+Error if DIP directory does not exist or is not recognisable as a DIP, or package file is not a previously created DIP submission package.